 How does a girl raised in small town Northern Ontario become the biggest-selling female artist of all time?
-A rare mix of ambition, creativity, passion for singing, and fortune has made Twain the most successful crossover artist to date.
+A rare mix of ambition, creativity, a passion for singing, and fortune has made Shania Twain the most successful crossover artist to date.

 Born Eilleen Regina Edwards in Windsor, Ontario, in 1965, she moved to her mom's hometown of Timmins, Ontario as a child after her parents divorced.
 Her mother Sharon remarried, and she and her sisters Jill and Carrie Ann were adopted by her step-dad Jerry Twain.
 Two younger brothers came along shortly after.